onyx-lang/onyx-book/src/syntax/declarations.md

 y: i32 = 10;
 ```

-Here we declare a variable `z` with an infered type.
-Since, the declared type was omitted, it will copy the type of the initial value.
-When not the presence of other type information, the literal `10` has type `i32`, so `z` will be of type `i32`.
+Here we declare a variable `z` with an inferred type.
+Since the declared type was omitted, it will copy the type of the initial value.
+In the absence of other type information, the literal `10` has type `i32`, so `z` will be of type `i32`.
 ```onyx
 z := 10;
 ```